-Starlight is an app that goes a long way to help anyone shift from being a complete novice with an eagerness to learn into a knowledgeable aspiring astronomer that can point out planets using nothing more than the brightness of the stars and the familiarity of their positions.
-While it doesn’t provide you with everything you might want, it’s filled with encyclopedic information on the basics, and that’s a perfect starting point for anyone.
+While it's not the best stargazing app that we've tested, Starlight goes a long way to help anyone shift from being a complete novice with an eagerness to learn into a knowledgeable aspiring astronomer that can point out planets using nothing more than the brightness of the stars and the familiarity of their positions.
+It doesn’t provide you with everything you might want, but it is filled with encyclopedic information on the basics, and that’s a perfect starting point for anyone.

 Starlight review: Functionality

 Starlight is a deceptively simple app: it provides you with an AR (augmented reality) overlay of the world around you.
 Once set up, you can open it and see the stars around Earth regardless of the time of day.
 However, it’s much better when used at night, because you can look at a star above you, move the app between you and that star, and work out what its name is, the constellation it belongs to, and dive into further information about it.